-If you'll be installing or maintaining a Local Area Network (LAN), one of the most important things for you to know is how to terminate Cat5, Cat5e or Cat6 network cables with RJ45 connectors.
+If you'll be installing or maintaining a Local Area Network (LAN), one of the most important things for you to know is how to terminate Cat5, Cat5e, Cat6 and newer network cables with RJ45 connectors.
 Rely on our step-by-step guide to take you through your project.

 Using a Crimping Tool, trim the end of the cable you're terminating, to ensure that the ends of the conducting wires are even.